Magical December Birthstones – Tanzanite, Turquoise and Blue Zircon

-What is Tanzanite?
-Interestingly, this incredible gemstone comes from the mineral Zoisite.
+But what is Tanzanite?
+Interestingly, this incredible gemstone is a variety of the mineral Zoisite.
 Tanzanite exists in a variety of shades ranging from blue to violetish blue.

 Tanzanite flower necklace and earrings set

-When mined, most Tanzanite has a reddish brown tinge, removed by heat treatment to enhance the prevailing blue-violet colour of the gemstone.
-For this reason, most Tanzanite is heat treated to enhance its colour.
+When mined, most Tanzanite has a reddish-brown tinge, which is removed by heat treatment to enhance the gemstone’s prevailing blue-violet colour.
+For this reason, most Tanzanite is heat-treated to improve its colour.

 Commonly known as the modern-day gemstone.
 Tanzanite was discovered as late as 1967 in Merelani Hills near Arusha, Tanzania, by Maasai herders.
-Very close to the foothills of Mount Kilimanjaro.
+It is very close to the foothills of Mount Kilimanjaro.
 News spread quickly, and the government gave permission for mining to begin.

 Initially, it was thought to be a sapphire mine.
-However, it quickly became identified due to the crystal structure as a vibrant blue variety of zoisite—a mineral stone that had been around since the early 1800s.
+However, it was quickly identified by its crystal structure as a vibrant blue variety of zoisite, a mineral that had been around since the early 1800s.

 Thereafter, Tanzanite grew in popularity as an affordable gemstone compared to sapphire.